I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Don Blankenship was the Chief Executive Officer of Massey Energy at the time.
 In April 2016, he was sentenced to one year in prison and fined $250,000 for conspiring to violate mine safety and health regulations.

 He campaigned for and lost the Republican nomination in West Virginia for the U.S. Senate.
-He is running in the 2020 presidential election under the banner of the Constitution Party.
+He ran in the 2020 presidential election under the banner of the Constitution Party.

 - The day after the Monongah disaster, five carloads of coffins arrived in the town.
 The body parts of victims were put in the open boxes as they were pulled from the wreckage.